Corporate, Association & Group Programs

 - How fear and ignorance are positive forces

 - How “losing control” creates paths for growth

 - How to manage the “B” word—Balance

 The 15 Minute Master

-This empowering program teaches audiences how to focus intentionally on a single task or issue for 15 minutes, creating a specific, simple action plan to tackle problems, conflicts and responsibilities, leading to increased productivity, success and happiness, while accomplishing more and finding balance in every day.
+This empowering program teaches audiences how to bring focus and clarity to issues using 15 minutes, 3 questions and one action step, creating a specific, simple action plan to tackle problems, conflicts and responsibilities, leading to increased productivity, success and happiness, while accomplishing more and finding balance in every day.
 Attendees will discover the following take-aways:

 - The benefits of intense, intentional focus

 - How to break down issues using three specific questions